Unidata/python-awips/docs/source/index.rst

 Requirements
 ------------

+These are specified in the environment.yml file that is used to create the 'python3-awips' conda environment:

-- python 2.7+
+   - python 3
    - numpy
+   - nomkl
+   - matplotlib
+   - cartopy
+   - jupyter
+   - netcdf4
+   - owslib
+   - metpy
+   - pint
+   - h5py
+   - nbconvert 4.1
+   - siphon
+   - xarray
+   - ffmpeg
+   - pytest
    - shapely
    - six
+   - pip

 Quick Example